 Cleaning after using Corrosive Ammunition:

 1Start the cleaning process the same as shown above.
-Clean the rifle until all the powder and copper fouling has been removed.
-Clean the gas cylinder as described above and place a paper-towel or clean patch inside the gas cylinder past the gas port.
+Clean the rifle until all the powder and copper fouling have been removed.
+Clean the gas cylinder as described above and place a paper towel or clean patch inside the gas cylinder past the gas port.
 This is to keep water from running down the gas cylinder.
 Do not oil the barrel or gas cylinder yet.

 3Repeat the water flush one additional time with hot water.
 When finished be sure to completely dry any spilled water in the receiver and run several dry patches through the barrel and gas cylinder until all the water has been removed.
-The use of a water displacing oil can be helpfull at removing any water that's in between the gas cylinder and the barrel.
+The use of a water-displacing oil can be helpful at removing any water that’s in between the gas cylinder and the barrel.

 4Be sure to oil all the surfaces that came in contact with the water.
 Inspect the rifle after 24 hours for any signs of rust.
 If present repeat the flushing process and oil the parts again.
 Clean the bolt face well and watch for signs of rust over the next week.